Infection prevention is everybody's business!

 - persons employed for the purpose of the carrying on of the regulated activity and

 - others who may be at risk of exposure to a health care associated infection arising from the carrying on of the regulated activity

 are protected against identifiable risks of acquiring such an infection.

 'Good infection prevention and control is essential to ensuring that the population of West Hampshire receives safe and effective care, wherever the Clinical Commissioning Group commissions.
 This report clearly articulates the work of the Clinical Commissioning Group and more fundamentally the Infection Prevention Specialist Nurse in reducing, controlling and preventing infections.
 It provides details of the Clinical Commissioning Group’s work over the last year and how our specialist nurse has influenced local, regional and national practice.

-Reducing and preventing infections remains a high priority for the Clinical Commissioning Group and the report identifies those work streams that will continue into 2015/16 to further support safe and effective care for our local population.'
+Reducing and preventing infections remains a high priority for the Clinical Commissioning Group and the report identifies those work streams will continue into 2018/19 to further support safe and effective care for our local population.'

-Read what the Clinical Commissioning Group has been doing in 2014-15 to help reduce and control infection: Annual report 2014-15.
+Read what the Clinical Commissioning Group has been doing in 2017-18 to help reduce and control infection: Annual Report 2017-18.

 Become an antibiotic guardian

 Antibiotic resistance is one of the biggest threats facing us today.

 Why it is relevant to you: Without effective antibiotics many routine treatments will become increasingly dangerous.
 Setting broken bones, basic operations, even chemotherapy all rely on access to antibiotics that work.